meta-llama/llama-recipes/recipes/use_cases/email_agent/README.md

  ```

 ## The Agent class
-Implemented also in `gmagent.py`, the Agent class uses 3 instance members to allow for contextual aware asks to Gmagent, making it have short-term memory:
+Implemented also in `email_agent.py`, the Agent class uses 3 instance members to allow for contextual aware asks to the agent, making it have short-term memory:
 1. `messages`: this list holds all the previous user asks and the function call results based on Llama's response to the user asks, making Llama able to answer follow-up questions such as "how about 5mb" (after initial ask "attachments larger than 10mb") or "how about from yyy@gmail.com" (after ask "any emails from xxx@gmail.com).
 2. `emails`: this list holds a list of emails that matches the user query, so follow-up questions such as "what kind of attachments for the email with subject xxx" can be answered.
 3. `draft_id`: this is used to handle the ask "send the draft" after an initial ask such as "draft an email to xxx".